FabriceSalvaire/Pyterate/doc/sphinx/source/index.rst

 .. rst-class:: small-text

-    (*) AutoSphinx is licensed under GPLv3 therms.
+    (*) Pyterate is licensed under GPLv3 therms.

-AutoSphinx requires Python 3 and works on Linux, Windows and OS X.
+Pyterate requires Python 3 and works on Linux, Windows and OS X.

-:ref:`To read more on AutoSphinx <overview-page>`
+:ref:`To read more on Pyterate <overview-page>`

 .. raw:: html